A dysplastic nevus is an atypical mole with irregular features that may increase melanoma risk and requires professional evaluation.

 Cumulative Sun Exposure and Skin Type

-People with fair skin, light hair, and light eyes face higher risk for both dysplastic nevi and melanoma.
+People with fair skin, light hair, and light eyes face a higher risk for both dysplastic nevi and melanoma.
 Cumulative sun exposure throughout life, especially sunburns during childhood, contributes to atypical mole development.

 Indoor tanning significantly increases risk regardless of skin type.
 Those who work outdoors or live in sunny climates should be particularly vigilant about monitoring their skin.